-Local economic factors point to continued improvement in employment rates, which typically result in lower enrollments at the College.
-The College continues to work diligently to identify opportunities for implementation of new programs, expansion of existing programs, and additional methods for retaining existing students including the following recent projects:
+Prior to the COVID-19 pandemic, local economic factors pointed to continued improvement in employment rates, which typically result in lower enrollments at the College.
+COVID-19 has thrown unemployment rates into unseen rates since the Great Depression.
+And while rising unemployment rates typically improve community college enrollment, the impact of a medical pandemic is unprecedented and the impact on enrollment is still being evaluated.
+Meanwhile, the College continues to work diligently to identify opportunities for implementation of new programs, expansion of existing programs, and additional methods for retaining existing students including the following recent projects:

-- Classroom addition in Moline completed the Summer of 2019 - Horse stable addition in Galva completed the Spring of 2019 - Horse stable and arena renovation completed the Summer of 2019

-- Renovation of the Outreach Center in East Moline completed the Summer of 2018 - Renovation of the Enrollment Services (Bursar, Financial Aid & Registrar) in Moline completed the Summer of 2018 - Renovation of Buildings 1 & 2 in Galva completed the Summer of 2018
+- Classroom addition in Moline completed the Summer of 2019 - Horse stable addition in Galva completed the Spring of 2019 - Horse stable and arena renovation completed the Summer of 2019 - Renovation of the Outreach Center in East Moline completed the Summer of 2018 - Renovation of the Enrollment Services (Bursar, Financial Aid & Registrar) in Moline completed the Summer of 2018 - Renovation of Buildings 1 & 2 in Galva completed the Summer of 2018